JacksonKrauser/KSRA_API/README.md

 This website includes a form to recruit new referees and displays a message to validate submissions.

-Javascript features include a weather API, regular expressions to check for letters and numbers only in the "interest form", data saved to an external source from the form, calculate and display data based on an external factor (ex: get the current date with the "Show Date" button), use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value.
+Javascript features include a weather API, regular expressions to check for letters and numbers only in the "interest form", data saved to an external source from the form at https://docs.google.com/spreadsheets/d/1Cl_AWxTgdThK9ShpWaAnt9znvvRxKY9k6PKjwD4aOa0/edit#gid=0, calculate and display data based on an external factor (ex: get the current date with the "Show Date" button), use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value.